-It is said we are exposed to something like 34 Gb of data every day, the equivalent of 105,000 words and millions of images and sounds.
+Experts suggest we are exposed to 34 Gb of data every day, the equivalent of 105,000 words and millions of images and sounds.

-Our brains were not designed to process this volume of information and whether we realise it or not, it can impact our mood and our decision-making.
-With more and more people having back to back meetings and any space between meetings being used to consume more data, more information and more problems it is not surprising that so many are experiencing overwhelm.
+Our brains were not designed to process this volume of information, and whether we realise it or not, it can impact our mood and our decision-making.
+With more and more people having back-to-back meetings and any space between sessions being used to consume more data, more information and more problems, it is not surprising that so many are experiencing overwhelm.

 A simple question like “What would you like for dinner?” can become too much to process.
-When we are unable to make simple every day decisions it can impact every area of our lives.
+When we cannot make simple everyday decisions, it can affect every area of our lives.

 Research and reviews

-Social media has made the world far more connected, and this can be a positive thing.
-We can communicate with people all over the world and have access to products and services previously unobtainable.
+Social media has made the world far more connected, which can be a positive thing.
+We can communicate with people worldwide and have access to products and services previously unobtainable.
 This connectivity can expand horizons, alleviate loneliness and generate business opportunities.

 The whole point of platforms such as Twitter, Facebook and LinkedIn is to engage with a like-minded community.
 We look to these communities for their recommendations and comments on products and services.
 We are more likely to trust a comment on social media than the company promoting said product or service.

-How many times do you check an Amazon review or visit TripAdvisor before making a purchase?
-All this is fine, as we are consciously consuming the information and using it to make informed decisions.
-Things become more ominous when we are unconsciously consuming information and therefore unconsciously making decisions and or losing confidence in our original decisions.
+How often do you check an Amazon review or visit TripAdvisor before making a purchase?
+All this is fine, as we consciously consume the information and use it to make informed decisions.
+Things become more ominous when we unconsciously consume information and therefore unconsciously make decisions and lose confidence in our original decisions.

-When I work with clients 80% of the time clarity of what they want is enough for action to happen.
-When a clients leaves a session feeling really confident in their next best step and then finds themselves stuck, we often explore what happened between confident and stuck?
+When I work with clients, 80% of the time, clarity of what they want is enough for action to happen.
+When a client leaves a session feeling really confident in their next best step and then finds themselves stuck, we often explore what happened between confident and stuck?

 Learning to pay attention to what you hear and how that informs your decisions can put you back in control of your thoughts and responses.

-In a busy world with so much may people talking it is becoming harder and harder for some to hear themselves think in the sea of noise.
+In a busy world with so many people talking, it is becoming harder and harder for some to hear themselves think in the sea of noise.

-That moment when you have clarity and can take action can feel like the weight has been lifted off your shoulders.
+When you have clarity and can take action, that moment can feel like the weight has been lifted off your shoulders.
 Clients talk about feeling lighter and more energised.

-If you are sick of tired of feeling stuck then get in touch and let’s chat.
+If you are sick and tired of feeling stuck, then get in touch and let’s chat.